tigerfarm/SyncSamples/nodehttp/README.md

 I also enhanced the code documentation.

 Following are the steps to configure and use the web application.
-No development or credit card information required to try Sync.

 ## Twilio Console Configuration